Housing Element Update

 On March 4, 2021, the Southern California Association of Governments (SCAG) released its final draft allocation of housing units for each jurisdiction in the region, which can be found here (click here).
-For the current RHNA cycle, SCAG has provided a preliminary* RHNA allocation number to the City of Redlands for the 2021-2029 period consisting of the following household income levels:
+For the current RHNA cycle, SCAG has provided the RHNA allocation number to the City of Redlands for the 2021-2029 period consisting of the following household income levels:

 - Very-low income: 967 units

 - Low income: 615 units